 Ardbeg 10-year old Islay single malt, 46% ABV

-Nose: A big dose of phenolics: pine tar and eucalyptus but no ashy smoke.
+Nose: A big dose of phenolics: pine tar and eucalyptus but restrained ashy smoke.
 Getting in closer brings out earth, sweet malt, oranges, fall leaves.

 Palate: What hits you is a luscious oily mouth-feel, a big bite of earth in the center while smoke billows from the sides of the tongue.
 At the tip of the tongue we have a touch of golden syrup behind a veneer of orange zest.